Delsin-Yu/GDPanelFramework/README.md

 ##### the BuiltinInputNames Class

-Godot provides a list of builtin ui input event names, developer may access these input names from the `BuiltinInputNames` class.
+Godot provides a list of builtin UI input event names, developer may access these input names from the `BuiltinInputNames` class.

 #### Panel Stack

-The `Panel Stack` is designed for maintaining the order of the opened panels, when opening a panel, the framework peeks at the panel stack for the top panel, disable every control under it (their opening statuses are cached), and push this new instance to the stack.
-When closing the top panel, the framework pops it from the panel stack and reactivates all the control for the panel underneath it, it also set the focus to the last selected item before this panel becomes inactive.
+The `Panel Stack` is designed to maintain the order of the opened panels, when opening a panel, the framework peeks at the panel stack for the top panel, disables every control under it (their opening statuses are cached), and pushes this new instance to the stack.
+When closing the top panel, the framework pops it from the panel stack and reactivates all the control for the panel underneath it, it also sets the focus to the last selected item before this panel becomes inactive.

 The example below shows the panel stack of the following sequence of operations: